HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 ---
 id: customize_webengine_image
-title: Customizing the HCL DX Compose WebEngine image with Custom Scripts
+title: Customizing the HCL DX Compose WebEngine image with custom scripts
 ---

 This topic provides the steps to build a customized HCL Digital Experience (DX) Compose WebEngine image with custom scripts for use in HCL DX Compose deployments.

-## Adding custom script plugins (CF230 and later)
+## Adding custom script plugins

 Starting with CF230, you can extend WebEngine functionality by adding custom shell scripts to designated plugin directories in the container.
 These scripts can run during container startup or during Cumulative Fix (CF) updates.